gazbert/bxbot-ui/README.md

 Very much work in progress, but this is where we're [heading](https://github.com/gazbert/bxbot-ui/projects/1)...

+Although developed as a 'real-world' app, the code tries to showcase different features of Angular 2 and [TypeScript](https://www.typescriptlang.org/).
+It's not meant to be an Angular 101 tutorial - the main [Angular Documentation](https://angular.io/docs/ts/latest/guide/learning-angular.html/) does a _far_ better job!
+It's more of a cookbook/sample app for experienced devs wanting to give Angular a whirl.

 ## User Guide

 You'll need [node.js](https://nodejs.org/en/download/) installed to build and run the app.